No booking fees on the app

 How much does it cost for a train from Manchester Piccadilly to Stoke-On-Trent?

-The average ticket fare from Manchester Piccadilly to Stoke-On-Trent is about £2.00, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from Manchester Piccadilly to Stoke-On-Trent average around €3.77, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 What is the best way to travel from Manchester Piccadilly to Stoke-On-Trent by train?